Psycr0w/DiceRoller/README.md

 '!' will output exploding dice.

+'s!' will output the sum of exploding dice.

 'f' is used for fudge dice.
 Since fudge dice are always the same, the input is <dicenumber>f. number of sides = number of sides of the dice.